- It's a movie: Eiga Mahou Tsukai Precure! Kiseki no Henshin! Cure Mofurun!, which is good PreCure fun but clearly for small children

-- Doesn't count because it's a movie: Eiga Chibi Maruko-chan: Italia kara Kita Shounen
+- It's a movie: Eiga Chibi Maruko-chan: Italia kara Kita Shounen

-- Doesn't count because it's a movie: Eiga Crayon Shin-Chan Bakusui!
+- It's a movie: Eiga Crayon Shin-Chan Bakusui!
 Yumemi World Dai Totsugeki (movie 24)

-- Doesn't count because it's a movie: Eiga Doraemon: Shin Nobita no Nihon Tanjou
+- It's a movie: Eiga Doraemon: Shin Nobita no Nihon Tanjou

-- Doesn't count because it's a movie: Eiga Yo-kai Watch: Sora Tobu Kujira to Double Sekai no Daibouken da Nyan!
+- It's a movie: Eiga Yo-kai Watch: Sora Tobu Kujira to Double Sekai no Daibouken da Nyan!

 - Two seasons